dotnet/designs/proposed/simple-csharp-programs.md

 Listening on localhost://12345
 ```

-The syntax for coding against a framework/sdk could also be more similar to the `#r "nuget:"` syntax shown earlier instead of being a shebang.
+The syntax for coding against a framework/sdk could also be more similar to the `#r "nuget:"` syntax shown earlier instead of being a `#!` directive.

 ## `dotnet` command support